Dynamics of covering maps of the annulus I: semiconjugacies: Sufficient conditions for the existence of semiconjugacies.

-\begin{clly} Let $f$ be a degree $d$ covering of the open annulus and assume that there exists an invariant trivial connector $C$ ($f(C)=C$).
+\begin{clly} Let $f$ be a degree $d$ covering of the open annulus and assume that there exists a trivial connector $C$ such that $f(C)=C$.
 Then there exists a semiconjugacy between $f$ and $m_d$. \end{clly} \begin{proof} The preimage of a trivial connector $C$ has exactly $|d|$ components, each one of which is a trivial connector.
 So, if $C$ is invariant, then $f^{-1}(C)$ is equal to the union of $C$ plus $|d|-1$ connectors $C_1,\ldots,C_{|d|-1}$.
 Each of the $C_i$ is a trivial free connector, hence the previous corollary applies directly. \end{proof}

 Here we have an application:

 {\bf Example.} Let $f(x,z)=(\varphi(x),z^2\exp(2\pi i/(1-x)))$, where $\varphi(x)$ is a homeomorphism of $[0,1]$ such that every point has $\omega$-limit set equal to $1$.
 Note that $f$ cannot be extended to the closed annulus.
 However, using Corollary \ref{rep2}, there exists a semiconjugacy between $f$ and $m_2$.
 Indeed, take $p\in A$ and a simple arc $\gamma$ joining $p$ and $f(p)$ such that $\gamma(t) = (x(t), z(t))$ with $x(t)$ an increasing function.
 So, $C=\cup_{n\in \Z}\gamma _n$ is an invariant connector, where $\gamma_n = f^n (\gamma)$ for $n\geq 0$, and for $n<0$, $\gamma _n$ is defined by induction, beginning with $\gamma_{-1}$ being the lift of $\gamma(1-t)$ starting at $x$.
 Note that $C$ is trivial, due to the choice of $\gamma$ with increasing $x(t)$ and the formula for $f$.